YIIK: A Postmodern RPG: Plot

-On April 4, 1999, Alex Eagleston (Chris Niosi) returns to his hometown of Frankton, New Jersey, after receiving his B.L.A.
-While out on an errand, a cat steals Alex's shopping list and leads him into a surreal abandoned factory, where he meets and befriends Semi "Sammy" Pak (Kelley Nicole Dugan).
-In the factory's elevator, Sammy is suddenly kidnapped by two otherworldly beings and vanishes.
-The next day, Alex returns to the factory with his neighbor Michael K. (Clifford Chapin), and they obtain photographic evidence of what Alex describes as "a being made of stars".
+On April 4, 1999, Alex Eagleston (Chris Niosi) returns to his hometown of Frankton, New Jersey, after earning his B.L.A.
+While running an errand, a cat steals his shopping list, luring him into a surreal, abandoned factory where he befriends Semi "Sammy" Pak (Kelley Nicole Dugan).
+In the factory elevator, Sammy is suddenly kidnapped by two otherworldly beings and vanishes.

-After uploading the photos to ONISM1999, a social media site pioneered by Michael, they are led to Vella Wilde (Melanie Ehrlich), an employee of the town's amusement arcade.
-She identifies the beings as "Soul Survivors", manifestations of souls that have left their realities and search for a physical form in another.
-To aid Alex and Michael in engaging with Soul Survivors, Vella gives them a phone number that allows them to access a metaphysical space known as the Mind Dungeon, where Vella had developed an ability to manipulate and weaponize sound using her keytar.
+The next day, Alex returns with neighbor Michael K. (Clifford Chapin), capturing photos of a "being made of stars".
+Uploading them to ONISM1999, Michael's pioneering social media site, leads them to Vella Wilde (Melanie Ehrlich), an arcade employee.
+She identifies the beings as "Soul Survivors", souls that have fled their realities to seek a physical form in others.
+Vella provides a phone number granting access the Mind Dungeon, a metaphysical space where she wields sound as a weapon using her keytar.

-Alex receives a message from someone who claims that his sister had vanished in similarly strange circumstances to Sammy and beckons the group for further investigation.
-Alex, Vella, and Michael meet Rory Mancer (Andrew Fayette), who leads them into the town's sewer system, where he believes the soul of his sister Carrie resides.
-Instead, they encounter the Soul Survivor of an alternate version of Rory.
-He confesses that Carrie committed suicide, and he tells of glimpsing the Soul Survivor in the "Soul Space" – the space between realities – during a despair-induced out-of-body experience.
-Following a confrontation with the Soul Survivor and a bizarre golden alpaca, a resentful Alex insensitively calls out Rory for his deceit, pushing him away from the group.
+A mysterious message claims that the sender's sister vanished like Sammy, drawing the trio to Rory Mancer (Andrew Fayette).
+He leads them to the sewers, believing his sister Carrie's soul lingers there.
+Instead, they encounter an alternate Rory's Soul Survivor.
+Rory reveals Carrie's suicide and his glimpse of the "Soul Space", the space between realities, during a despair-induced out-of-body experience.
+After battling the Soul Survivor and a bizarre golden alpaca, a resentful Alex insensitively calls out Rory for his deceit, alienating him.

-Alex has a recurring dream of a motionless woman made of plastic.
-A Soul Survivor materializes in Alex's house and leads him to a radio tower, where he finds an empty record jacket.
-Suspecting that the Entity wants the record to be broadcast, Alex searches for a copy of the record.
-During this time, he may or may not apologize to Rory depending on the player's choice, and he befriends record store chain owner Claudio Unkrich (Anthony Sardinha) and his sister Chondra (Michaela Laws), who feel that the circumstances surrounding Sammy overlap with those of their missing young brother Aaron.
-After learning that Vella is the record's artist and retrieving it from her Mind Dungeon, the group broadcasts the record from the radio tower.
-The plastic woman from Alex's dream, the Essentia 2000 (also Ehrlich), awakens in an isolated van.
-Alex and Vella psychically witness the Essentia 2000 eliminate a pair of Soul Survivors, and they resolve to find her.
-At this point, Alex can optionally allow Rory to privately discuss his ongoing depression.
+Alex has a recurring dream of a plastic woman.
+A Soul Survivor invades his home and leads him to a radio tower with an empty record jacket.
+Suspecting it must be broadcast, Alex searches for the record.
+The player's choice determines whether Alex reconciles with Rory.
+He befriends record store owner Claudio Unkrich (Anthony Sardinha) and his sister Chondra (Michaela Laws), whose missing brother Aaron's case mirrors Sammy's.
+After learning that Vella is the record's artist, they retrieve it from her Mind Dungeon and broadcast it.
+The plastic woman, the Essentia 2000 (also Ehrlich), awakens in an isolated van.
+Alex and Vella psychically witness her slay a pair of Soul Survivors, vowing to find her.
+Alex may optionally let Rory vent his depression.